Shivakiran1122/Full-Back-End-using-Springboot/README.md

 **@Pattern**: to say that a string field is only valid when it matches a certain regular expression.<br/>
 **@Email:** to say that a string field must be a valid email address.<br/>

+ basuc validation for  the category class in  the repository specified in the design.